 One of the key properties of the HVS is Chromatic Adaptation, otherwise known as Color Constancy.
 It means that it is able to adjust to changes in illumination in order to preserve the appearance of object colors.
 A white diffuse reflector looks white whether it is illuminated by a candle indoors or by the sun on a glacier.
 Therefore the HVS is constantly applying auto white balance to what we see.

 In photography we achieve a similar objective by ensuring that all raw channels are normalized to the same average intensity on a neutral ‘gray card’.
 In this case white in the raw data should be represented by the same maximum value for the three color planes, say [1,1,1] for r, g and b when the data is scaled from zero to one.
-Many linear transformations later, white should still be [1,1,1] in the output colorimetric color space and all neutral levels of gray should ideally result in equal values for R, G and B in, say, sRGB.
+Many linear transformations later, white should still be [1,1,1] in output colorimetric color spaces like sRGB – and all neutral levels of gray should ideally result in equal values for R, G and B.

 In Summary